Oceanside Route Driving Tour

 The Qualicum Beach Visitor Information Centre (map key 9), 2711 West Island Highway, two km beyond Milner Gardens, is open yearround.
 The coastal drive along the Qualicum Beach Riviera here is one of the finest in Canada with wonderful views across the Strait of Georgia to snowcapped mountain ranges.
 The promenade 300 meters beyond the visitor centre is spectacular.
 Park, picnic, stroll, and enjoy the scene.

 A bit over two km beyond the visitor centre, take a left onto Crescent Road West which you follow 1.8 km south to Beach Road.
 Turn right to the Qualicum Beach Museum (map key 10), 587 Beach Road, housed in two historic electricity generating stations.
 To the right of the entrance is the former Qualicum Beach power house dating from 1929.
 The two-story building to the left was moved here from Port Alberni.
 The paleontology collection downstairs features a walrus named Rosie 70,000 years old discovered nearby.
 Upstairs is a large collection of local artifacts.
-This fascinating museum opens Tuesday to Saturday from 11 am to 4 pm June to September or Tuesday and Thursday from 1 to 4 pm October to May.
-Admission is by donation.
+This fascinating museum opens Tuesday to Saturday from 11 am to 4 pm June to September and Tuesday and Thursday from 10 am to 4 pm October to May.
+Admission is $5 for adults and $2 for children.
 Qualicum Beach's old railway station (1913), with daily service to Courtenay and Victoria, is just across the street from the museum.
 A 1925 Baldwin steam engine is on display beside the station.

 Three blocks southeast is The Old School House Art Centre (map key 12), 122 Fern Road West, in a school building dating from 1912.
-Many local artists have studios here which you can visit Monday from noon to 4:30 pm and Tuesday to Saturday from 10 am to 4:30 pm.
+Many local artists have studios here which you can visit Monday from noon to 4:30 pm and Tuesday to Saturday from 10 am to 4:30 pm (also Sunday from noon to 4 pm in July and August).
+In summer generous ice cream cones are available at Frosteez just outside Qualicum Foods across the street from the Old School House.
 Take the time to stroll around beautiful downtown Qualicum Beach, noting the Town Hall (with the clock tower), the Village Theatre, cafes, and specialty shops.
-The Qualicum Beach Farmer's Market is held on Veteran's Way off Memorial Ave. toward the Royal Canadian Legion, Saturdays from 9 am to noon May to early October.
+The Qualicum Beach Farmer's Market is held on Veteran's Way off Memorial Ave. toward the Royal Canadian Legion, Saturdays from 8:30 am to noon March to December.

 Another 3.6 km southeast of Tiger Lily Farm is 97-hectare Englishman River Falls Provincial Park (map key 19).
 A hiking trail loops through old growth Douglas fir forest around a canyon between two waterfalls.
 The water arrives fresh from Mount Arrowsmith, and in summer you can swim in the river below the lower falls.
 If you'd care to stay for the night, the park has 103 campsites.
 From the park it's 36 km back to Nanaimo via Errington Road, Hwy 4A, and Hwy 19 keeping right all the way.